-Inclusion of VAT Debt

-If that is the case, this peculiar method of computing the non-payment element of the Tax Gap must result in its being over-estimated.
-It is not the only cause of the Tax Gap being over-estimated which is revealed in the Paper.
+Inclusion of VAT debt: If that is the case, this peculiar method of computing the non-payment element of the tax gap must result in its being overestimated.
+It is not the only cause of the tax gap being overestimated which is revealed in the paper.

-Legal Interpretation

-As we have seen, the inclusion in it of the category, 'legal interpretation', also indicates that the Tax Gap is over-estimated.
+Legal interpretation: As we have seen, the inclusion of the category 'legal interpretation' also indicates that the tax gap is overestimated.

-Time Lag

-Another cause of over-estimation is that much of the Tax Gap must, perforce, be calculated not by reference to experience in respect of 2012/13 but in respect of prior years.
-So, for example, the Income Tax, National Insurance and Capital Gains Tax components of the Tax Gap are mainly based on information relating to periods before 2012/13 which are simply extrapolated.
-So, in effect, the Tax Gap for 2012/13 does not fully reflect what happened in that year but rather what happened in prior years.
-If, as there is good cause to think is the case, the increased resources given to HMRC's compliance activities and the increased aggression with which they are pursued are effective, then this lag in the data will have the effect of overestimating the Tax Gap.
+Time lag: Another factor likely to result in overestimation is that much of the tax gap must, perforce, be calculated not by reference to experience in respect of 2012/13, but in respect of prior years.
+For example, the income tax, NIC and CGT components of the tax gap are mainly based on information relating to periods before 2012/13, and which are simply extrapolated (page 46).
+Therefore, in effect, the tax gap for 2012/13 does not fully reflect what happened in that year, but rather what happened in prior years.
+If, as there is good cause to think is the case, the increased resources given to HMRC's compliance activities and the increased aggression with which they are pursued are effective, then this lag in the data will have the effect of overestimating the tax gap.

-17 Page 15

-18 Page 15

-19 Page 25

-20 Page 46